Hotels in Port St. Lucie, Florida

 Which hotels in Port St. Lucie, Florida are great for a weekend getaway?

 Several hotels in Port St. Lucie, Florida are ideal for a weekend getaway.
-Hilton Garden Inn at PGA Village / Port St. Lucie (7.28 mi) offers a pool and on-site dining.
-Courtyard by Marriott Port St. Lucie Tradition (8.48 mi) offers a pool and on-site dining.
-Courtyard by Marriott Stuart (22.04 mi) offers a pool and on-site dining.
+Hilton Garden Inn at PGA Village / Port St. Lucie (7.28 mi, from $103/night), Courtyard by Marriott Port St. Lucie Tradition (8.48 mi, from $120/night), and Tru by Hilton Port St. Lucie Tradition (8.69 mi, from $136/night) all offer a pool and on-site dining.

 Which hotels in Port St. Lucie, Florida offer free breakfast?